If people had free access to medical cannabis, it could lead to better healthcare and a stronger economy.

 It’s no better at the federal level.
 The Trump administration’s plan to include work requirements for Medicaid will also drive up national Medicaid spending.
 This is thanks to the increased government oversight that will be necessary to monitor those requirements and submit them, according to Forbes.
 And, even if the program were applied exactly without incurring costs, savings would be miniscule.

 But, if legislators see the problem, American people see the solution.
 Nearly sixty five percent of Americans are in favor of legalizing cannabis, according to a October 2017 Gallup poll and ninety three percent are in favor of legalizing medical cannabis.
 It seems the will of a country isn’t enough to bend a government to its wishes.

 That’s in part thanks to some shady election maneuvering that ensures that some Americans have more say than others over who their elected leaders are (read: it’s gerrymandering).
 And it’s partially because many congressional representatives take in so much money from industries like Big Pharma that would be hurt by legalization that they’re unwilling to bite the hand that feeds them.

 And, let’s face it, saving money isn’t high on Congress’s to-do list.
 So far this session, they’ve voted to explode the federal deficit and cut social welfare programs.

 More than that, Medicaid is very popular among all Americans except one key demographic: conservative politicians.
-So rejecting ideas to help the program could be politically motivated.
+So political motivation could lead to rejecting ideas.
 Medicaid expansion was one of the strongest pillars of the Affordable Care Act (Obamacare) and the party in power may want to tarnish the legacy of legislation they have bemoaned for years.